-- Raising additional capital from investors.
+- Raising additional capital from investors

-- Repaying borrowings
+- Repaying loans

-- Funding a new project.
+- Funding a new project

 How to complete a Return of Allotment of Shares

-- Registered name and number of the company.
+- Registered name and number of the company

-- Date of allotment.
+- Date of allotment

-- Details of the new shares.
+- Details of the new shares

-- Details of shares issued for non-cash payments, if any.
+- Details of shares issued for non-cash payments, if any

-- Statement of capital.
+- Statement of capital

-- Prescribed particulars of the new shares.
+- Prescribed particulars of rights attached to the new shares

-- Authorising signature.
+- Authorising signature

-This form can be filed at Companies House online via WebFiling Service or by post.
-There is also no need to provide the names of new shareholders on the form.
-This information should be included when you file your next confirmation statement (previously called an ‘annual return’).
-It is considered best practice to file a confirmation statement as soon as you can after the allotment.
+The Return of Allotment of Shares can be filed at Companies House online via WebFiling or by post.
+There is no need to provide the names of new shareholders on the form – this information should be included when you file your next Confirmation Statement (previously called an ‘annual return’).
+It is considered best practice to file a confirmation statement as soon as you can after an allotment.

 Directors’ power to authorise share allotments